ERMETE-Lab/ROSE-pyforce/README.md

 # pyforce
-Python Framework data-driven model Order Reduction for multi-physiCs problEms**
+Python Framework for data-driven model Order Reduction of multi-physiCs problEms**

+**May pyforce be with you!**

 This repository collects for the Python package **pyforce**, to implement data-driven Reduced Order Modelling (Hybrid Data Assimilation) exploiting the [FEniCSx](https://fenicsproject.org/).